 Michigan Gambling Self-Exclusion Program

-Michigan offers 2 self-exclusion programs for residents and visitors who want to voluntarily ban themselves from gambling.
-Below you will find program details, how to apply, and what to expect.
+Michigan offers 2 self-exclusion programs for people who want to voluntarily exclude themselves from covered gambling.
+Below you will find program details, how to apply, and what to verify before enrolling.

 Available Programs